slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you try to be something you’re not, you end up being nothing.
 Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.
 If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 Find your context.
 You don’t need to suceed in every context.

-> *'Nobody realizes that some people expend tremendous energy merely to be normal.' -- Albert Camus*
+> *"Nobody realizes that some people expend tremendous energy merely to be normal."
+-- Albert Camus*

-> *'You become what you think about all day long.' -- Ralph Waldo Emerson*
+> *"You become what you think about all day long."
+-- Ralph Waldo Emerson*